Beneath the Peaks: The Glacier Express Across Switzerland

 Spacious Glacier Express panorama carriage with floor-to-ceiling windows and Alpine scenery beyond the glass roof.

 Every Glacier Express carriage is a glass studio calibrated for views, but service varies by class.
+On-board entertainment is available in all classes, enhancing the scenic train journey through the Swiss Alps.
 Excellence Class, introduced in 2019, reimagines train travel as a curated tasting menu.
-Seating is arranged one-by-one along the aisle, guaranteeing a window seat for each traveler.
-Lounge chairs adjust for lumbar support, free headphones supply multilingual commentary, and a dedicated host manages a flow of champagne, soft drinks, and espresso between touristic briefings.
+Featuring seats arranged 1+1 across the car width, each traveler is guaranteed a window seat, providing the ultimate in luxury, comfort, and premium service.
+Lounge chairs adjust for lumbar support, free headphones supply multilingual commentary, and a dedicated host manages a flow of champagne and espressos, with complimentary coffee, juice, and snacks between touristic briefings.
 A five-course regional lunch pairs Valais saffron soup with Pinot Noir from Graubünden and includes a souvenir glass as a parting gift.
 The reservation supplement for this tier is CHF 540, payable in addition to a First Class ticket or a Swiss Travel Pass.
+Booking your seat in the Excellence class allows for the most exclusive Glacier Express experience.

 First Class trades intimacy for capacity but retains wide seats and full-height windows.
-Meal service is available as a three-course reservation or à la carte from the rolling kitchen.
-2nd class features a 2+2 seating arrangement across the carriage, offering comfortable seats and panoramic windows, with a slightly higher capacity than First Class but the same high standard of service.
+In Firct Class, seats are arranged 2+1 across the carriage, offering more elbow room and fewer passengers per car compared to Second Class, though the on-board service is the same.
+Meal service is available as a three-course reservation or à la carte from the rolling on board kitchen, with food and beverage not included in the reservation fee, these can be ordered from a full menu at extra cost.
+Second Class features a 2+2 seating arrangement across the carriage, offering comfortable seats and panoramic windows, with a slightly higher capacity than First Class but the same high standard of service.
+In both of these Classes, staff progress down the train at regular intervals, taking orders for food and drink.
 The same scenery slides by regardless of ticket type, a reminder that the railway’s true luxury is time.
 All carriages are air-conditioned, luggage racks accommodate full-size suitcases, and attendants issue tour maps detailing each valley, pass, and station.
+All Classes on the Glacier Express have power sockets and free WiFi available for passengers.

 Stylish Glacier Express Excellence Class bar lounge featuring wood décor, a champagne bucket and route-map ceiling light.